 - 1. Open the main menu by pressing [MENU];

-- 2. Select "General Settings" > "DSC";
+- 2. Select "Quick Settings" > "Show AIS/DSC" menu button > "DSC Settings";

 - 3. Enable/disable "Show Target IDs".

 20. The Fish Finder

 The Fish Finder consists of a high power transmitter, sensitive receiver and a transducer.
 The Fish Finder sends acoustic (sound) wave through the water.
 As this wave travels from the transducer to the bottom, it may strike fish, structures, thermoclines (temperature changes in the water).
 When the wave strikes an object(s) a certain amount of the wave is reflected back to the transducer depending on the composition and shape of the object.
 When the reflected wave is returned to the transducer it is converted into a voltage and is amplified by the receiver, processed and sent to the display.